-In recent years, the challenge of sustainability, and in particular the challenge of adapting to and mitigating Climate Change, has become increasingly important to society and consequently to business, and is shaping the way in which companies plan their future actions and strategies.
+In recent years, the challenge of sustainability, and in particular the challenge of adapting to and mitigating Climate Change, has become increasingly important to society and consequently to businesses, and is shaping the way in which companies plan their future actions and strategies.
 As a result, companies are seeing how this dynamic is creating new market opportunities and how they can benefit from them.
-See section 3.3.8 Circular economy and 3.3.9 Low-carbon products and services
+See section 3.3.8 Circular economy and 3.3.9 Development of new products and services for more information on the measures taken to harness this opportunity.